-This is an excerpt from “Lesson 5: The Global Flood” from our new video Bible Study.
+This is an excerpt from “Lesson 5: The Global Flood” from the Is Genesis History?
+Bible Study.

 In the late 18th and early-19th centuries, a number of geologists began to argue that the thick sedimentary rock layers on the earth were not formed quickly during a global flood, but slowly over long ages.
 As a result of this shift in interpretation, a number of Christian pastors and theologians began to re-interpret verses referring to the flood as a local, rather than a global, inundation.

 That view has continued to this day.
 Many commentaries, study Bibles, and Bible encyclopedias incorporate this interpretation of a local flood into their publications.
 They often change the Hebrew word historically translated as “earth” to “land,” then explain that Genesis 6-8 is referring to a local flood that only covered a section of Mesopotamia rather than the entire world.

 Many Biblical commentators are convinced that conventional geologists cannot be wrong in their interpretation of the age of the rocks.
 At the same time, they realize the flood is written as a historical event in Genesis, and is referred to as a historical event in other parts of the Bible.

 Their solution is therefore to re-interpret the Genesis flood as a local flood that occurred somewhere in the Middle East, thereby avoiding a direct conflict with the interpretations of conventional geologists.
 This line of thinking, however, leads to a new set of questions.

 After all, if the flood was local, why go through all the trouble of building an ark?
 Yet that’s not the only concern:

 - Why was Noah told to save two of every kind of animal when they could easily have survived in other parts of the world?